 REMINDER: soil or mulch bags, bubble wrap, plastic food containers or plastic bottles cannot be recycled in this program.

 Recycle your old holiday light strings and any electrical cords that no longer work—FREE.
 You can bring them to the WLSSD Materials Recovery Center all year long.
-Check the stores you frequent to find out if any of them have their own collection program.

 Need new lights.
 Consider LEDs; they're still more costly up front than traditional light strings but will pay for themselves with greatly reduced energy use!